 Change the Filters

-Even if you are scheduling a furnace repair in Houston, TX, at least twice a year, you still need to change your HVAC filters every month.
+Even if you are scheduling a furnace replacement in Houston, TX, at least twice a year, you still need to change your HVAC filters every month.
 If the winter is approaching, this is an excellent time to go ahead and replace the filters.
 Monthly cleaning and replacing of the air filters keep potentially harmful particles from clogging up your system.

 Inspect the Heat Exchanger

 Every year before the winter, you need to hire a professional heating replacement Houston TX, to clean the heat exchanger for you.
 This step will save the life of your furnace and help the system to run efficiently.